St Paul's Cathedral Tickets

 A few practical pointers help a visit to this busy working cathedral run smoothly:

-- Visit midweek to dodge crowds.
-Monday, Tuesday and Thursday tend to be quietest, while Wednesday opens later at 10am.
+- Visit midweek to dodge crowds: Monday, Tuesday and Thursday tend to be quietest.

-- Dress for a place of worship.
-Respectful dress suits the setting, and sightseeing pauses for services, which visitors are welcome to attend.
+- Dress for a place of worship: Respectful dress suits the setting.